kjolley/BIGSdb_documentation/data_analysis.rst

   results in most cases.
 The default setting used to be 15 but the new default of 20 is almost as good (there was 1 difference among 2000 loci in a test run) but the analysis runs twice as fast.
-* Use TBLASTX - This compares the six-frame translation of your nucleotide query sequence against the six-frame translation of the contig sequences.
-  Sequences will be classed as identical if they result in the same translated sequence even if the nucleotide sequence is different.
-This is significantly slower than using BLASTN.

-Additionally, two other options are available in this fieldset:

-* Use tagged designations - When analysing using defined loci, Genome Comparator can use the designations stored within the database (this is the default).
-This is much quicker since it doesn't need to run BLAST against these sequences.
-If a designation is missing, BLAST will be run for that locus anyway.
-* Disable HTML output - If running Genome Comparator against a large number of genomes, the resulting table may get so large that your web browser struggles to render it properly and may use up too much memory on your computer.
-  Clicking this button prevents this output - this output is not required for further analysis since everything present in it is also generated in Excel format at the end.
-HTML output is automatically disabled when more than 150 genomes are analysed.

 Distance matrix calculation fieldset
 ====================================